amir-khan-ak/EmulatedDevices/README.md

 # EmulatedDevices
-Emulated Devices for UFT One
+Over 75 Emulated Devices for UFT One

 # Purpose
 The EmulatedDevices.xml provides a list of current mobile devices with their scaling and resolution properties.
 EmulatedDevices.xml is used by Micro Focus UFT One.